joannagyory/Watersheds/README.md

 ## Step 5: Build a Shiny app to visualize some of the data

 ShinyRiverApp.R builds a Shiny app that displays a time series of air and water temperature at each site.
 The user can specify the date range of interest.
 It also displays a map with circles whose radii are proportional to the water flow during each week of the year 2015.

+## Step 6: Explore the ability of XGBoost to predict different water flow and chemistry parameters at different time scales

+XGBoost will not take into account any latency in the data.
+In fact, it will not consider time or sequences at all.
+Therefore, it is not likely to be the optimal method for forecasting from time series data.
+However, it will provide a useful comparison with methods that do incorporate sequential information.